-Domain: Instruction and Student Achievement lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not ot Partially Fully Data Sources/Supporting Evidence yet В Α runy 20.
-An MTSS and problem-solving process is consistently used by school personnel to ensure progress in the general education curriculum, across all grades and settings, for all students with and without disabilities.
-School personnel use a problem-solving process to identify appropriate instructional and behavioral interventions.
-There is a schoolwide plan to provide school personnel with ongoing PD and TA on the implementation of an MTSS framework.
+Domain: Instruction and Student Achievement Im plement ation Sta tus Indicator Examples or Evidence of Practice Not Fully Data Sources/Supporting Evidence yet В Α 20.
+An MTSS and problem-solving process is consistently used by school personnel to ensure progress in the general education curriculum, across all grades and settings, for all students with and without disabilities. implementation of an MTSS framework.
 Members of the school MTSS team are assigned to provide support to specific grade-level or subjectarea teams.
 PD and TA activities for implementing MTSS are documented, including evaluation criteria to measure desired outcomes.
 PD and TA activities are provided with the goal of matching tiered supports with the instructional support needs of individual SWDs in general education classrooms and natural contexts.
 Families are provided information and opportunities to understand the MTSS process as it relates to tiered interventions for their child.
 Administrators allocate resources to support schoolwide MTSS, functional behavior assessments (FBA) and PBS plans.
 An FBA process is used to identify triggers and replacement behaviors for any student who needs additional behavioral support.
-School rules are translated into specific applications for classrooms, hallways and other school areas as part of a schoolwide PBS plan.
-Rtl Notes BASIS Behavior Tech in sheets, minutes of MTSS meetings, schoolwide PBS plan Note: Note: For more information and resources on the MTSS and problem-solving process, please refer to the Appendices: Glossary and Resources/Publications sections.
-Comm Comments:
+School rules are translated into specific applications for classrooms, hallways and other school areas as part of a schoolwide PBS plan. • RtI team meets weekly to discuss student referrals, data and progress.
+Sugge sted Measures: PD/TA schedule and sign- in sheets, minutes of MTSS meetings, schoolwide PBS plar ns, FBA do cuments.
+Note: For more information and resources on the MTSS and problem-solving process, please refer to the Ap pendices: Glossary and Resou ırces/Publ ications sections.
+Comm ents:

 Domain: Instruction and Student Achievement

-lm plementa ation Sta tus
+Im plementa ation Stat tus

 Indicator Examples or Evidence of Practice Not Not Part Fully Data Sources/Supporting Evidence

-yet В A rully
+yet В Α rully

-21. All instructional and related services personnel use formative assessment processes and tools to gather, analyze and evaluate data about effective instruction and behavior interventions for all students with and without disabilities in general education and natural contexts.
+All instructional and related services personnel use formative assessment processes and tools to gather, analyze and evaluate data about effective instruction and behavior interventions for all students with and without disabilities in general education and natural contexts.
 General education teachers collaborate with special education teachers, and other related services personnel, to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural conte to use a variety of data collection tools and processes to continuously assess progress of SWDs in general education classrooms and natural contexts, such as: Checklists Profiles FBA tools; Ecological inventories; Portfolios; Performance assessments; Reading assessment tools; and Scoring criteria/rubrics.
 All teachers use formative assessment data to adjust instruction, revise behavior plans and determine individual student responses to interventions in general education and natural contexts.
 Instructional personnel consider SWDs as general education students first and use data-driven decision making to identify supports needed for SWDs to make progress in general education and natural contexts.
 The school has designated personnel with expertise in gathering and analyzing student data who provide ongoing support in the use of formative assessment processes.
-All SWDs have access to the same multi-tiered interventions as those without disabilities.
-MTSS minutes
+All SWDs have access to the same multi-tiered interventions as those without disabilities. ∀ General education teachers collaborate with support facilitators, SLPs and OT/PT as needed.
+Reading coach analyzes student data as a means to determine needed support.
+Reading coach participates in weekly RTI meetings.

-Note: · SS meeting minutes, classroom data, documentation show ing adjust ments in i nsu ucuon or benav ui piatis.
+Suggested Measures: Sample assessments, MIS Note: - SS meeting minutes, classroom data, documentation show ing adjust ments in i nstruction or behav ior plans.

-Comn nents:
+Comments: